What Are Acute Care Services?

 The first step to arranging Acute care with Helping Hands is to contact us, either by phone or via our website.
 Our knowledgeable customer care team are available seven days a week and can advise you on what care options are available for you or your loved one, and our highly skilled and experienced nursing team can organise fast-track home care packages for people with complex healthcare needs.
 If you’re not sure where to start and you feel as if you’re struggling with the complexities of a loved one’s care, then call us for more information or speak to your local care manager.

-With regional based support teams and almost 150 branches across England and Wales, you can guarantee that there’s a Helping Hands expert not far from where you live.
+With regional based support teams and more than 150 branches across England and Wales, there’s almost certainly a Helping Hands expert not far from where you live.